-Remember these are 9 year-old players and not professional ballplayers.
-Keep it simple at this age.
+Remember these are 14 year old players and not professional ballplayers.
+Although, you can start having a more complex calling system, do not over complicate it.
 The less complex the signal calling from the coach, the better chance you have of your players executing the called play.

-- ❖ Calling Pitches Obviously at the 9U level, you are not getting in-depth with different pitch types.
-However, I have witnessed coaches calling every pitch at this level.
+- Calling Pitches Obviously at the 14U+ level, you should be getting in-depth with different pitch types and locations.
+Unfortunately, I have witnessed coaches calling every pitch at this level.
 That is not needed.
 I encourage our coaches to develop their catchers and pitchers to manage the game.
-There are critical times in a game, where you may want a changeup called, or something along those line.
+There are critical times in a game, where you may want a breaking ball called, or something along those line.
 That is completely understandable.
 However, avoid getting into a situation where you are calling every pitch.
-Use those opportunities where the catcher did not call the "right" pitch in a certain situation as a "teachable moment". - Bunt Defenses This is something a coach can simply call out to his defense during an inning.
+Use those opportunities where the catcher did not call the "right" pitch in a certain situation as a "teachable moment". - ❖ Bunt Defenses This is something a coach can simply call out to his defense during an inning.
 The easiest thing I have found that players relate to is assigning color codes to each bunt defense you are running (i.e. black = bunt defense #1, gold = bunt defense #2).
 Make sure you set your standard bunt defense with your team prior to the beginning of the season.
-For example, the "black" bunt defense is your normal bunt defense your players are always in, unless you switch it during an inning to the "gold" bunt defense. - ♣ 1st and 3rd Plays A successful concept at this age when your defense is in a 1st and 3rd situation, is to utilize a number sequence calling system.
-That simply means that you as the coach have defined certain number sequences that relate to each 1st and 3rd play you are running.
-The most common sequence is by assigning a three-digit number to each of your plays.
-For example, as a coach you have defined for your team the play "1-3-5", which defines the catcher throwing the ball back to the pitcher, so then when your defense is in a 1st and 3rd situation call out 1-3-5 to your defense to execute. - For the first 1st and 3rd play referenced earlier in the Bunt Defense section of this manual, you can use the call 1-3-5. - For the second 1st and 3rd play referenced earlier in the Bunt Defense section of this manual you can use the call 6-5-3.
+For example, the "black" bunt defense is your normal bunt defense your players are always in, unless you switch it during an inning to the "gold" bunt defense. - \\ 1st and 3rd Plays - At the 14U+ level, a coach should be signaling in the play to their catcher, where then the catcher will signal it into the field.
+This is completed by the coach signaling the play into the catcher.
+The catcher will then call time from the umpire, step out front of home plate, and signal in the play to the rest of the defense.
+You can define for your catcher to have an indicator, or just define a hot sign.
+For example, lets say you defined a hot sign for your $1^{st}$ and $3^{rd}$ plays.
+The coach will signal to the catcher which play to run.
+Also, let's say the sign between the coach and the catcher is the touching of their ear.
+If the coach touches his ear once then play # 1 is on; if he touches his ear twice then play # 2 is on; so on and so forth.
+Once the sign as been received by the catcher he will step out in front of home plate and deliver the play sign to the rest of the defense.
+One way the coach can have the catcher signal the called play will be by flashing five signs to the fielders.
+The third sign will be the "hot" sign indicating what play is on.
+The catcher will then relay five signs to the defense, where the third sign will tell them what play is on.